tigergraph/ecosys/README.md

     * Use the `#support` channel for general questions or discussion about TigerGraph
     * Use the `#tools` channel for questions about TigerGraph community tools
     * Use the `#app-showcase` channel for showing the things you build
-    * Use the `#articles-blogs-news` channel for posting intersting things you find on the web
+    * Use the `#articles-blogs-news` channel for posting interesting things you find on the web
     * There are many other channels available, check the channel list

 ## What should I know before I get started?